Best Productivity Apps for Founders in 2026

 Mac-native, lowest ongoing cost:

-Aftertone (£100 once) + Notion (free) + Linear (free) + Cal.com (free).
-Total annual cost: £100 in year one, £0 from year two.
-Covers calendar blocking, task management, focus execution, weekly review, company knowledge base, product management, and client scheduling.
+Aftertone ($30/month) + Notion (free) + Linear (free) + Things 3 ($49.99 one-time) + Cal.com (free).
+Total annual ongoing cost: $360/year.
+Covers calendar blocking, task management, focus execution, weekly review, company knowledge base, product management, and scheduling links.
+Things 3 is a one-time purchase — no ongoing cost after year one.

 Cross-platform, full automation: